The AI Inbox Is Quietly Changing How Email Works

 The Takeaway

-In an AI managed inbox, compliance is no longer enough.
+In an AI-managed inbox, relevance is no longer a setting.
+It is an outcome.

 If you haven’t seen it already, check out the great Dustin Howe’s review of Wellput here: